 The ownership is easily transferable from one shareholder to another.

 It doesn’t get affected by the death, inability, or insolvency of any person.
 Even though the country’s charter may provide some time limit for the existence of the company, so, it may continue to operate if the time limit extends.

 Advantages of a Corporation

 - The great advantage is that there is liability protection for the shareholders.

 - There is an easy transfer of ownership.

 - Capital acquisition is easy.

-- The corporation tax rates are comparatively lower compare to the personal income tax rates.
+- The corporate tax rates are comparatively lower compare to the personal income tax rates.

 - It provides various benefits to the employees.
 Some of them are tax-deductible for the employees.

 Disadvantages of a Corporation

 - The major disadvantage is double taxation.
 So, Sometimes there are chances we end up paying double tax.

 - There are some government regulations.
 Hence, it is not easy to establish a it.